pgRouting/pgrouting/doc/breadthFirstSearch/pgr_breadthFirstSearch.rst

 **Vertex Out Of Graph**

-:Example: The output of the function when a vertex not present in the graph is passed as a parameter.
+**Example:** The output of the function when a vertex not present in the graph is passed as a parameter.

 .. literalinclude:: doc-pgr_breadthFirstSearch.queries
    :start-after: --q4